data-6-berkeley/su24/syllabus.md

 ## Accommodations	&#x1F91D;
 Everyone learns differently, and supporting each student individually is part of our job as instructors.
 We will make every effort to accommodate students to ensure that you can learn safely and comfortably.

-If you have a disability, you can email James ([jweichert@berkeley.edu](jweichert@berkeley.edu)) and Jonathan ([jonathanferrari@berkeley.edu](jonathanferrari@berkeley.edu)) and we can discuss options for accommodations.
+If you have a disability, you can email Atticus ([atticus.ginsborg@berkeley.edu](atticus.ginsborg@berkeley.edu)) and Edwin ([jedwin321@berkeley.edu](jedwin321@berkeley.edu)) and we can discuss options for accommodations.
 You can also communicate with the [Disabled Students Program](https://dsp.berkeley.edu/) (DSP) to have your DSP specialist send us a letter of accommodation letting us know what accommodations we need to provide. **You are *not* required to talk with us directly about your disability if you wish to work through DSP instead.**

 If you are a first-time student and anticipating DSP accommodations in furture classes, we recommend starting the DSP onboarding process over the summer when DSP is less busy.
 In past years, the DSP intake process has taken up to four weeks for some students.
 Once you register with DSP, the process for requesting accommodations in each of your classes is usually much smoother.